jc-cp/tictactoe_gui/README.md

-# tictactoe_gui
+# Tic Tac Toe
-Python implementation of this popular an easy game.
+Python implementation of this popular an easy game with a GUI.